 Old-Fashioned Jello Pretzel Salad Recipe

-• Water – We’ll use boiling water to make the jello.
+• 2 cups water – We’ll use boiling water to make the jello.

-• Pretzels – Small, salted pretzel twists work the best in this recipe.
+• 3 cups pretzels – Small, salted pretzel twists work best for this recipe

-• Strawberries – Sliced, fresh strawberries for the best flavor!
+• 3 cups strawberries – Sliced, fresh strawberries for the best flavor!
+I don’t recommend using frozen strawberries as they become too watery.

 Variations